Last updated on February 26th, 2023 at 01:47 am

 I’ve traveled in foreign countries, in the Middle East and Mediterranean Europe, by myself.
-I’ve navigated my way on my own in Russia, in Cuba, in Spain, in Turkey, speaking the languages (at least the conversational phrases I learned for the trips!), shopping and blending in as much as I can with the locals, following the customs.
+I’ve navigated my way on my own in Russia, Cuba, Spain, in Turkey, speaking the languages (at least the conversational phrases I learned for the trips), shopping, and blending in as much as I can with the locals, following the customs.

 Immersing ourselves in another culture and language can be challenging and requires a leap of faith.

 So do many things in life – the start of new romantic relationships, embarking on a new career path… I am using this LEAP to remind myself as well that I truly can do anything.

 If I’ve risked my life then what could scare me more than that?
 I was calm and want to remember that so when fears arise for me I can just remind myself: I am powerful and strong, and can handle whatever comes my way.

 Certainly, I can!
 I jumped out of a plane yesterday.